-JSSA's endowments consist of 15 funds established to support a variety of programs at JSSA.
-Its endowments consist of both donor-restricted endowment funds and funds designated by the Board of Directors to function as endowments.
+JSSA's endowments were established to support a variety of programs and consist of 14 donorrestricted endowment funds and a board-designed endowment fund.
 As required by generally accepted accounting principles, net assets associated with endowment funds, including funds designated by the Board to function as endowments, are classified and reported based on the existence or absence of donor-imposed restrictions.